-Pursuant to 49 U.S.C. § 60117, PHMSA, Office of Pipeline Safety (OPS) initiated an investigation of the Incident.
-The preliminary findings of OPS' ongoing investigation are as follows:
+Pursuant to 49 U.S.C. § 60117, PHMSA, Office of Pipeline Safety (OPS) initiated an investigation of the Incident and, on July 28, 2023, issued a Corrective Action Order (CAO).
+The ACAO includes a minor revision to one preliminary finding and amends one (1) corrective action prescribed in the CAO.2 The preliminary findings of the agencies' ongoing investigation are as follows:

-Preliminary Findings
+Amended Preliminary Findings